isc-projects/stork/doc/install.rst

 .. warning::

-   Prometheus ``/metrics`` endpoint doesn't require any authentication.
-   It means that it should be secured at the network level, for example, with a firewall.
-   Only restricted IP hosts (Prometheus servers) should be able to establish connections to this endpoint.

-   It is highly recommended to secure this endpoint from external access to avoid unauthorized parties to gather the server's metrics.
-One way to limit endpoint access is by using an appropriate HTTP proxy configuration.
+   Prometheus ``/metrics`` endpoint doesn't require authentication.
+Therefore, securing this endpoint from external access is highly recommended to avoid unauthorized parties gathering the server's metrics.
+One way to restrict endpoint access is by using appropriate HTTP proxy configuration to allow only local access or access from the Prometheus host.
 Please consult the NGINX example configuration file shipped with Stork.

 After restarting, the Prometheus web interface can be used to inspect whether statistics are exported properly.
 Kea statistics use the ``kea_`` prefix (e.g. kea_dhcp4_addresses_assigned_total); BIND 9 statistics will eventually use the ``bind_`` prefix (e.g. bind_incoming_queries_tcp); Stork Server statistics use the ``server_`` prefix.